 Here are some ways to protect your child:

-- Put on sunscreen 20 minutes before going out into the sun
+- Apply sunscreen at least 20 minutes before going out into the sun

 - Reapply sunscreen every two hours